 The following unlikely example will show you how positioning works.

-You can use col- and or row- classes to display grid items in different positions, and even overlap them.
-However, with this added complexity, you will need to control both columns and rows (be pedantic), so that CSS grid layout can figure out what you wanting to do.
+You can use col- classes to display grid items in different positions, and even overlap them.

 Here, grid items are rearranged into different columns.
 But I want still want them to be all in one row, therefore I must specify row-1 on each item, so that the CSS Grid engine gets it right.